poetry

 Sometimes the way is steep and hard,

-with the wails of all that haunts us, but the monk
+and loud with the wails of the past

 There is more than one way up the mountain,

-and there is more than one mountain.
+and more than one mountain.
 There are ranges

 upon ranges.
 Some arrive at their peak after decades

-until they have danced all the way out of their skins;
+Some ascend dancing until they dance all the way

-some do asanas until the serpent ascends their spine
+out of their skins.
+Some do asanas until the serpent

-in a flash of azure lightening, and some repeat ancient chants
+climbs their spine in a flash of azure; some repeat

-Here is a secret way you can tell
+Here’s a secret: a way you can tell

 who has actually heard the bells